 Once you have trained yourself to be quiet in order to listen to have to learn how to hear.
 God can speak to us through anything.
 I mean anything.
 Nature, animals, books, people, sermons, etc. God is not limited to any one thing.

-Once you have learned to hear God you have to know how to interpret it and confirm that what he think he is saying to you is indeed from God.
+Once you have learned to hear God you have to know how to interpret it and confirm that what you think he is saying to you is indeed from God.
 This is where the Bible and accountability are essential.
 The Bible is like your lie detector test to confirm that what you are hearing is in line with God’s character, his commands and will.
 Accountability can help you navigate this especially if you do not feel confident in your knowledge of God’s character, commands and will.

 To be a follower of Jesus we need to be able to hear his voice, listen to him, understand it then obey.
 Different people have different struggles with this process.
 Some people hear but do not listen.
 Some people cannot even hear.
 Others listen but do not understand.
 There are a million places that things can and do go wrong.
 Which area do you struggle?
 Do you even believe God can talk to you?